-- \circ $\;$ Plow the church, library or fire department - Hang Christmas lights - \circ Pick up leaves - Plow the fire hydrants - Street lighting.
+- Plow the church, library or fire department - o Hang Christmas lights - o Pick up leaves - Plow the fire hydrants - Street lighting.
 Services for Village residents will be maintained.
 The Town will create and establish by resolution a Special Improvement District to be known as the Mannsville Street Lighting District as provided by Article 12 and 12A of Town Law.
 The Town will be responsible for providing street lighting services within the boundaries of the existing Village, with costs billed as a separate district charge to Mannsville taxpayers on their annual Town tax bills.
 There will be no change in cost as a result of dissolution. - Code enforcement / zoning.
 Code enforcement services provided by the former Village will be provided by the Town.
 Services provided by the former Village Zoning Board will provided by the Town Zoning Board. - Fire.
 The former Village will continue to be a part of the Town fire district and receive fire protection from the independent Mannsville Volunteer Fire Department.
-The contribution to the Mannsville Volunteer Fire Department will become a Town contribution [to be confirmed]. - Recreation services will continue to be provided by the School District.
-The contribution to the School District will become a Town contribution [to be confirmed]. - Library.
-The contribution to the Mannsville Free Library by the former Village, including content insurance, will become a Town contribution [to be confirmed]. - Municipal association dues paid by the former Village to the New York Conference of Mayors will be eliminated.
+The contribution to the Mannsville Volunteer Fire Department will be eliminated. - Recreation services will continue to be provided by the School District.
+The contribution to the School District will become a Town contribution. - Library.
+The contribution to the Mannsville Free Library by the former Village will be eliminated. - Museum: The contribution to the museum by the former Village will be eliminated. - Municipal association dues paid by the former Village to the New York Conference of Mayors will be eliminated. - Dog control.
+Formerly provided by the Village on an as needed basis will be eliminated.
+Responsibility for dangerous dogs will be provided by the County.